-Yes, to put it succinctly.
+Yes, to put it briefly.
 Coffee and milk are the basics of a caffe misto, but you may sweeten it with flavored syrups like pumpkin spice, vanilla, or hazelnut.
 A spoonful of whipped cream on top of your espresso misto might also give it a richer texture.

 A latte may be made in the same way, except you’ll need a steam wand to properly froth the milk at home.
 Experiment with different flavorings to find your ideal cup of coffee.

 Is there sugar in Caffe Misto?

 Is white coffee the same as cafe au lait?